 Does the job define the character?

 Does the job define the person?
 In our society, yes, it does.

 Does the job define the character?
 In the case of cop dramas, legal dramas, political dramas, hard-boiled police procedurals, stories about sex workers, stories set in the entertainment industry, stories about teachers, even family dramas in which Mom and Dad are the (toughest of all) job titles (what parent hasn’t felt unappreciated at some point?), the answer is yes.

 Whether it’s Detective Olivia Benson on “Law & Order: Special Victims Unit” who lives for the job, Sherlock Holmes, Captain Kirk (when the movies prompted him to admiral and took him away from the Enterprise, that sparked major character conflict and a four-movie arc), there are many examples in which the job defines the character.
 But it’s also the character’s relationship to the job that creates drama and conflict.

 In Wreck-It-Ralphs’s case, he just wants to be a part of society and be valued.
 His external goal is to get a medal, but in the course of “going turbo” and leaving his game, he develops other relationships.

 Don’t knock the villains (even though we all love to).
-In my follow-up post, I’ll give some love to the antagonist/villain’s job and why, in Ralph’s words, “I’m bad, and that’s good.
+In my follow-up post, I’ll give personal injury attorney boca love to the antagonist/villain’s job and why, in Ralph’s words, “I’m bad, and that’s good.
 I will never be good, and that’s not bad.
 There’s no one I’d rather be than me.”